 A Battle of Champions

-The silver medal was claimed by Russia’s Alexandra Mikhailova (AIN).
+The silver medal was claimed by Russia’s Alexandra Mikhailova (RUS).
 The 2025 Junior World Champion and reigning Junior European Champion reached her second consecutive world final, demonstrating remarkable consistency at the highest level, though she was unable to defend her crown against the inspired Pan.

 The bronze medals were secured by two rising stars of the international circuit.
 Gabriella Hwang (PUR) - The 18-year-old Junior World number 5 capped off a standout season that included a gold medal at the Bogota Junior World Cup.
 Her bronze in Rio marks an historic first junior World Championship podium for Puerto Rican fencing.